Supply Chain Self-Assessment

 My organization has well-defined criteria for selecting new suppliers.

-My organization has well-defined KPIs to evaluate the performance of key suppliers.
+My organization has clearly defined KPIs to monitor and evaluate the performance of our key suppliers.

 My organization’s suppliers regularly meet agreed-upon delivery lead times and quality expectations.

-We regularly share demand forecasts with key suppliers and work together to manage unforeseen shifts in demand.
+We proactively share demand forecasts with key suppliers and collaborate to manage demand shifts or disruptions.

 8. LOGISTICS & ORDER FULFILLMENT